fommil/fpmortals/manuscript/complete.md

   } yield welcome(person)
 ~~~~~~~~

-We will see a better way of reporting validation errors when we
-introduce `scalaz.Validation` in the next chapter.
+#### Refined Data Types

-A better way to restrict the valid values held by a type is with the *refined*
+A clean way to restrict the values of a general type is with the `refined`
-library, providing a collection of existing restrictions.
-Add the following to
+library, providing a suite of restrictions to the contents of data.
+To install
-our `build.sbt`
+refined, add the following to `build.sbt`

 {lang="text"}
 ~~~~~~~~
   libraryDependencies += "eu.timepit" %% "refined-scalaz" % "0.8.7"
 ~~~~~~~~

-and add the following import to our source
+and the following imports

 {lang="text"}
 ~~~~~~~~